 NIAP (The National Information Assurance Partnership) has a protection profile on Peripheral Switches where if a switch is tested and approved by NIAP under this protection profile, it means it has certain security features enabled.
 Some of these may include one-time programmable microchips, anti-tamper seals on the chassis, blocking of external disk drives/flash drives, power cycling at every KVM switch port, blocking of certain AUX channels, not allowing data to flow in both directions by use of data diodes, etc. However, this particular protection profile does not cover emissions.

-TEMPEST is a code word synonymous with the study of the unintentional electronic emissions of classified data from an equipment or system... in short, electronic espionage!
+TEMPEST is a code word synonymous with the study of the unintentional electronic emissions of classified data from an equipment or system....in short, electronic espionage!
 Knowing the TEMPEST profile to build to the spec requires a lot of experience in the field as the spec is not available to the public.
 TEMPEST will allow the signal being sent from each computer to be shrunk down in size so that it is very hard to pick it up when it is being processed on the KVM switch.
-This will protect that signal from being emitted through the airwaves to another unsecure port on the KVM, or even worse, someone outside the room; electronic espionage!
-There are different TEMPEST standards – Level A, B, and C; Level A being the most strict and used primarily when a threat from a foreign intelligence agency is considered “high.”
-In order to be compliant, “TEMPEST” switches must be tested in a NATO approved facility.
+This will protect that signal from being emitted through the airwaves to another unsecure port on the KVM, or even worse, someone outside the room: electronic espionage!
+There are different TEMPEST standards – Level A, B, and C; Level A is the most strict and is used primarily when a threat from a foreign intelligence agency is considered "high."
+In order to be compliant, "TEMPEST" switches must be tested in a NATO approved facility.
 Once testing has passed, each unit will be individually certified and serialized.
-If the switch is not certified or individually serialized, it is not considered to be “TEMPEST compliant.”
+If the switch is not certified or individually serialized, it is not considered to be "TEMPEST compliant."

 In general, most Secure KVM Switches only allow connection to basic keyboards and mice.
-If you have a gaming keyboard with a built in USB card reader, more than likely the Secure Switch will reject the keyboard.
+If you have a gaming keyboard with a built-in USB card reader, more than likely the Secure Switch will reject the keyboard.
 If the device draws too much power, it probably will not work on a Secure KVM switch.
 If the signal is too complicated or using faster speeds than 12 Mbps, more than likely the device will not work.
 On our CAC enabled KVM switches, you will need to look at each product on how they handle the card reader.
 Some Secure Switches require a separate external USB CAC Reader because the one in the keyboard may not work on certain models.

 About the Author